sreedeepEK/sreedeepek.github.io/index.md

 By day, I'm crunching numbers, building models, and uncovering hidden patterns in the data.
 By night, I'm... well, probably still at my desk, fueled by coffee and the thrill of discovery.

-Anyway, If your are looking for my professional history, [click here](https://github.com/sreedeepEK).
+Anyway, If your are looking for my professional history, visit refer to my other profiles.